MrMM7/Javascript-Playground/README.md

-## NOTE: I have long since finished learning Javascript and honestly this repo is a pretty awesome time capsule for me so I've archived it. have fun look at these terrible projects.
+## NOTE: I have long since finished learning Javascript and honestly this repo is a pretty awesome time capsule for me so I've archived it. have fun looking at these terrible projects.
 ### JavaScript Projects

 This repository contains a collection of projects I've completed as part of my JavaScript course, as well as personal projects I've created to practice and showcase my skills.